YARN.SCHOOL

 Thursday Night’s Swap & Shop.

-Thursday evening, we’ll have an hors d’oeuvre supper/cocktail hour so you can mix and mingle with your fellow students.
-Our fiber library will be on display for your perusal/inspiration.
+Thursday evening, we’ll have a late hors d’oeuvre supper/cocktail hour so you can mix and mingle with your fellow students.
+A fiber library will be on display for your perusal/inspiration.

 And if you have a destashing resolution, be sure to cull your stash for yarn, fiber, or tools from home for a Stash Swap & Shop.
-We’ll have tags for anyone who wants to participate.
-You can swap, sell, or just give it away (orphaned yarn will go into this).
-You can also buy special Hello Yarn, Settlers Farm and Art Club spinning fiber, luxury fiber, and additional undyed fiber to dye and take home.
+You can swap, sell, or just give it away.

 Friday